pineapplemachine/mach.d/mach/readme.md

 Provides ways to speak and listen to the world outside the program's own memory.

+### mach.json

+Parse and encode json strings, and serialize and deserialize arbitrary D objects as json.

 ### mach.math

 Implements a variety of mathematical functionalities.